vishalbelsare/vale-server/website/versioned_docs/version-1.0.0/style.md

 | `ignorecase` | `bool` | Makes all matches case-insensitive.                                |
 | `either`     | `map`  | A map of `option 1: option 2` pairs, of which only one may appear. |

-`consistency` will ensure that a key and its value (e.g., "advisor" and "adviser") don't both occur in its scope.
+`consistency` will ensure that a key and its value (for instance, "advisor" and "adviser") don't both occur in its scope.

 ### `conditional`